10 Nov What is Payment on accounts? HMRC?

 Beware fluctuating years

-Where the tax and Class 4 liability is under £1,000 one year but not the next, the payments can fluctuate widely – this may hit the taxpayer hard.
+Where the tax and Class 4 liability is under £1,000 one year but not the next.
+The payments can fluctuate may hit the taxpayer hard.

 Reduce payments on account

-If the taxpayer knows that income in the current year will be less than the previous year, they can ask HMRC to reduce the payments on account.
-However, interest is charged on the shortfall if the payments are reduced below the level they should be.
+If the taxpayer knows that income in the current year will be less than the previous year.
+Then they can ask HMRC to reduce the payments on account.
+But, interest is charged on the shortfall if the payments are reduced below the level they should be.